jhonnycodedev/jhonnycodedev/README.md

-# Olá, me chamo Jhonny Guimarães !
+# Hello, my name is Jhonny Guimarães!
-## Bem vindo ao meu perfil GitHub 👋
+## Welcome to my GitHub profile 👋

-## 💼 Sobre mim / About me
+## 💼 About me

-🎓 Discente Sistemas de Informação
+🎓 Information Systems Student
-⚡ Desenvolvedor Full Stack | IoT
+⚡ Full Stack Developer | IoT

-Gosto de explorar novos conhecimentos e ver como as coisas funcionam ou podem ser melhoradas.
-Com isso, a tecnologia me oferece um mundo de opções a ser exploradas.
-Sou perfeccionista e autodidata, então é comum me envolver nas duas frentes de desenvolvimento de software.
+I like to explore new knowledge and see how things work or can be improved.
+With that, technology offers me a world of options to be explored.
+I'm a perfectionist and self-taught, so it's common for me to get involved in both fronts of software development.
 <!--
 <div display="flex">
 <img width="40px" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/java/java-original.svg" />